I Thought I Would Die Young

 If you find yourself resonating with these struggles, know this: your story isn’t over.
 Creating a compelling vision for your life is not only possible but essential.
 Here’s how to start:

-• Seek Mentorship: Surround yourself with men who embody the principles of purposeful masculinity.
-Learn from their experiences and guidance.
+- Seek Mentorship: Surround yourself with men who embody the principles of purposeful masculinity.

 A New Beginning

 If you’ve ever thought, “I’m surprised I’ve made it this far,” let this be your wake-up call.
 You were made for more than survival.
 You were made to live life alive—with passion, purpose, and vision.
-It’s time to reclaim your masculinity as a gift and use it to build a life of value and contribution.
+Step into the man you were created to be.

 Visit Dr. Keith’s website to explore coaching and resources that can guide you toward an abundant life.
 Don’t let another day slip by without stepping into the man you were created to be.